 Experienced RNs are often promoted to supervisory or administrative roles.
 Some seek certification as advanced practice nurses (APRNs) in order to specialize in a field of interest or take on greater responsibility for patient care.
 Nurses with doctoral degrees often move into research positions or teach at the university level.

 If you would like to gain the necessary education to become a registered nurse, we highly recommend that you check out our free School Finder Tool located HERE.

-The Bureau of Labor Statistics Occupational Outlook Handbook reports that the median salary for registered nurses was $64,690 in May 2010.
-The lowest-paid 10% received less than $44,000 while the top 10% earned over $95,000.
-Salaries varied by region, workplace, role and experience level.
+The Bureau of Labor Statistics reports that the overall median salary for registered nurses is $66,640.
+The lowest-paid 10% receive an average of $45,880, while the top 10% earn an average of $98,880.
+Salaries vary by region, workplace, role and experience level.
 Nurses working in inpatient hospitals tend to command higher salaries than those who work in doctors’ offices and nursing homes.
 Earnings generally increase with education, experience and supervisory responsibility.

 Employment of RNs is expected to grow by 16% from 2014 to 2024, which is considered faster than average for all occupations.
 This is largely due to:

 - A rapidly aging population that is increasing demand for all types of healthcare services

 - Growing emphasis on prevention within the healthcare industry